Truman Capote: Early life

-Of his early days, Capote related, "I was writing really sort of serious when I was about 11.
+Of his early days, Capote related, "I was writing really sort of serious when I was about eleven.
 I say seriously in the sense that like other kids go home and practice the violin or the piano or whatever, I used to go home from school every day, and I would write for about three hours.
 I was obsessed by it."
 In 1932, he attended the Trinity School in New York City.
 He then attended St. Joseph Military Academy.
 In 1939, the Capote family moved to Greenwich, Connecticut, and Truman attended Greenwich High School, where he wrote for both the school's literary journal, The Green Witch, and the school newspaper.
 When they returned to New York City in 1941, he attended the Franklin School, an Upper West Side private school now known as the Dwight School, and graduated in 1942.
 That was the end of his formal education.

-While still attending Franklin in 1942, Capote began working as a copyboy in the art department at The New Yorker, a job he held for two years before being fired for angering poet Robert Frost.
+While still attending Franklin in 1942, Capote began working as a copy boy in the art department at The New Yorker, a job he held for two years before being fired for angering poet Robert Frost.
 Years later, he reflected, "Not a very grand job, for all it really involved was sorting cartoons and clipping newspapers.
 Still, I was fortunate to have it, especially since I was determined never to set a studious foot inside a college classroom.
 I felt that either one was or wasn't a writer, and no combination of professors could influence the outcome.
 I still think I was correct, at least in my own case."
 He left his job to live with relatives in Alabama and began writing his first novel, Summer Crossing.

 He was called for induction into the armed services during World War II, but he later told a friend that he was "turned down for everything, including the WACS".
 He later explained that he was found to be "too neurotic".

 Friendship with Harper Lee

-Capote based the character of Idabel in Other Voices, Other Rooms on his Monroeville, Alabama, neighbor and best friend, Harper Lee.
+Capote based the character of Idabel in Other Voices, Other Rooms on his Monroeville, Alabama neighbor and best friend, Harper Lee.
 Capote once acknowledged this: "Mr. and Mrs. Lee, Harper Lee's mother and father, lived very near.
 She was my best friend.
-Did you ever read her book, To Kill a Mockingbird?
-I'm a character in that book, which takes place in the same small town in Alabama where we lived.
+Did you ever read her book, To Kill a Mockingbird I'm a character in that book, which takes place in the same small town in Alabama where we lived.
 Her father was a lawyer, and she and I used to go to trials all the time as children.
 We went to the trials instead of going to the movies."
 After Lee was awarded the Pulitzer Prize in 1961 and Capote published In Cold Blood in 1966, the authors became increasingly distant from each other.